MicrosoftDocs/entra-docs/docs/identity-platform/howto-modify-supported-accounts.md

 ---
 title: "How to: Change the account types supported by an application"
 description: In this how-to, you configure an application registered with the Microsoft identity platform to change who, or what accounts, can access the application.
 author: rwike77
 manager: CelesteDG
+ms.author: ryanwi
+ms.custom:
+ms.date: 09/15/2023
+ms.reviewer: aragra, sureshja
 ms.service: active-directory
 ms.subservice: develop
 ms.topic: how-to

-ms.date: 09/15/2023
-ms.author: ryanwi
-ms.custom:
-ms.reviewer: aragra, sureshja
-# Customer intent: As an application developer, I need to know how to modify which account types can sign in to or access my application or API.
+#Customer intent: As an application developer, I need to know how to modify which account types can sign in to or access my application or API.
 ---

 # Modify the accounts supported by an application